Updating Horizontal Tidebound

 Jace turned the topic of conversation, knowing that this was not an argument he wished to have right at that moment, “Earth looks beautiful tonight.”

 They were on the nightside of Earth and the lights of civilization stretched across the whole of the continent of North and South America below him.
 They reminded him of brilliant starbursts that were connected by glowing arteries of light.
-Though the lights were unnatural, they signalled that the planet was alive.
+Though the lights were unnatural, they signaled that the planet was alive.
 They announced to all who saw them that there were beings below who thought, lived, dreamed and died.

 It was like that moment in the movie Contact when Jody Foster’s character stopped in her journey through various wormholes only to see an alien world awash in light and realize there was intelligent life there.
 He remembered the electric feeling he’d experienced during that scene.
 To know that there were other beings out there was, to him, a religious experience.
 Humanity was not alone.
 Humanity was part of a greater whole.
 And it had a greater purpose, too.